 Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 Thinking about adding a single-storey extension in Cardiff?
 You’ll want to get a handle on consent, regulations, and how it all fits with your home’s look.
-Getting the right approvals means a smoother build, protects your investment, and keeps your neighbourhood looking its best.
+Getting the right approvals means a smoother build, protects your investment, and keeps your plans compliant from day one.
 This guide breaks down the essentials of planning permission, permitted development rights, how to apply, building regulations, costs, and other key things to consider.
-Here’s what you’ll discover:
+If you’re still weighing up different ways to add space, start with our main guide to home extensions for a clear overview of the options.

 Understanding Planning Permission and Permitted Development Rights for Single-Storey Extensions in Cardiff

-Planning permission is essentially official approval for specific building works, ensuring your project aligns with local policies, respects neighbours’ amenities, and considers heritage.
+Planning permission is essentially official approval for specific building works, ensuring your project aligns with local policies and considers neighbour impact.
 Permitted development rights, on the other hand, offer automatic consent for certain extensions that meet predefined limits, which can significantly speed up your project and cut down on fees.
 Knowing the ins and outs of both systems will help you choose the most efficient approval route and steer clear of any enforcement issues.

 What is Planning Permission, and When Do You Need It?